DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 This document summarizes what each reporting surface in QCC produces and how its metrics are calculated.
 Use it as a quick reference when interpreting `summary.json` output or CSV exports produced by the CLI.
+CSV exports are written as timestamped files (e.g., `summary-20240620-153045.csv`).

 ## Tagger performance report